ZedObaia/django-pyqt-vscode/README.md

 ### 0.0.9

-Initial release of <a href="https://github.com/ZedObaia/django-pyqt">django-pyqt</a> for vscode tested on linux and windows.
+Beta release of <a href="https://github.com/ZedObaia/django-pyqt">django-pyqt</a> for vscode tested on linux and windows.

 ### TODO